airhub-eg/programming/cpp/4. OPP/1. Classes and Objects/classes.md

 # Classes and Objects in C++

 Classes and objects are fundamental to Object-Oriented Programming (OOP) in C++.
-Let me provide you with a comprehensive explanation.

 ## What is a Class?